OI-wiki/i18n/docs/basic/complexity.md

 If the value of $N$ is not considered as data scale of input, then time complexity of these blocks of code is $O(1)$.

-When performing time complexity calculation, it is important to figure out which variable should be treated as the size of data scale.
-All other variables not relating to inputting data scale will be treated as constants, which will be treated as $1$(or constant time) when calculating time complexity.
+When performing time complexity calculation, it is important to figure out which variables should be treated as the size of data scale.
+All other variables not relating to inputting data scale will be treated as constants, and seen as $1$ (or constant time) when calculating time complexity.

 ## Master Theorem